 The idea of organizing EuroGames officially called the European Gay and Lesbian Multi-Sports Championships was born after the second Gay Games in San Francisco 1986.
 The EuroGames started on a small scale.
 The basic idea was to support gay and lesbian athletes in their coming out, increase the awareness of gay and lesbian sport in the greater public and to do networking between gay and lesbian sports clubs in Europe.
-The first EuroGames took place in The Hague in 1992, and the EuroGames 2016 in Helsinki were the 16th EuroGames.
+The first EuroGames took place in The Hague in 1992, and the EuroGames in Rome were the 17th EuroGames.
 The annual general assembly of the EGLSF decides which bidding club or city is going to organize the EuroGames, and in order to make it possible for smaller cities to arrange such games,EuroGames are organised as either "big" or “small”, i.e. the number of sports offered is limited (usually alternates).

 The Past, Present And Future EuroGames

 |1992||The EuroGames took place for the first time in The Hague.
 About 300 athletes from five European countries competed in four sports: badminton, football, volleyball and basketball.
 TheEuroGames started on a small scale to give lesbians and gays the opportunity to meet and have fun outside the scrutiny of the greater public.
 The basic idea was to support gay and lesbian athletes in their coming out, increase the awareness of gay and lesbian sport in the greater public and to do networking between gay and lesbian sports clubs in Europe.||IT ALL BEGAN IN 1992.|